-I began a career in counselling after experiencing my own mental health crisis after the birth of our fourth child.
-I had severe postpartum depression and anxiety.
-In my exhaustion and through treatment, I felt the sting of stigmatization and experienced loneliness and isolation.
+After the birth of our fourth child, I experienced severe postpartum depression and anxiety.
+In my exhaustion, I felt the sting of stigmatization and experienced loneliness and isolation.
 Friends and family did not know how to help.
 The depletion that came with the depression drove me to seek professional help.
-I found a counsellor who walked along with me in my recovery through some very dark places.
+I found a counsellor who walked alongside me in my recovery.
+Together, we went through some very dark places.
 I experienced trust, acceptance, and empathy, and the relationship with this 'trusted other' was critical to my healing.

-I am deeply grateful for this counselling relationship and this experience shaped my desire to acquire my counselling degree.
-I knew.
-My greatest desire is to create a similar space where others feel safe to process the areas of life that keep them stuck, anxious or unsettled.
+I am deeply grateful for this experience with a counselling relationship and it has shaped my desire to pursue counselling professionally.
+My greatest desire is to create similar spaces where others feel safe to process the areas of life that keep them stuck, anxious or unsettled.